What is automated machine learning (AutoML)?

 During training, Azure Machine Learning creates a number of pipelines in parallel that try different algorithms and parameters for you.
 The service iterates through ML algorithms paired with feature selections, where each iteration produces a model with a training score.
 The higher the score, the better the model is considered to "fit" your data.
 It will stop once it hits the exit criteria defined in the experiment.

 Using Azure Machine Learning, you can design and run your automated ML training experiments with these steps:

-Identify the ML problem to be solved: classification, forecasting, or regression
+Identify the ML problem to be solved: classification, forecasting, regression or computer vision (preview).

 Choose whether you want to use the Python SDK or the studio web experience: Learn about the parity between the Python SDK and studio web experience.

 Specify the source and format of the labeled training data: Numpy arrays or Pandas dataframe

 Configure the compute target for model training, such as your local computer, Azure Machine Learning Computes, remote VMs, or Azure Databricks.